(i think my blog might turn into a reference section more than a blog.. go w/ it)

 1" of livestock (fish, coral, inverts, anything living) per 1gal actual system water.

 There are special situations where the 1" is too small (aggressive fish, or fish that need more space.. just add an inch or two.
-Also, you should calculate on known max size of your livestock, not current).
+Also, you shoul

 Things seem to be going my way as of late in my new found aquaria hobby.

 I've been able to keep my water levels good in the tank and everything seems to be prospering and on top of that I've been finding some good deals on some sweet corals through checking up my LFS and by making friends via these forums.
-Just tonight I was able to score a sweet green zoa, which I have dubbed the greene geek zoa after a close friend of mine, as well as a pretty amazing Jedi Mind Trick monti frag from someone I met on the forums.
+Just tonight I was able to score a sweet green zoa, which I have dubbed the greene geek zoa after a close friend of mine, as well as a pretty amazing Jedi Mind Trick monti frag from some

 I was chronicling my salty exploits over on the forum thread located here: http://www.austinreefclub.com/topic/38061-zackerys-nano-reef-aquarium/